The first number: 7.x.x Speakers at ear level

 These are used for Dolby Atmos and DTS:X as well as in older systems as height, or presence speakers.

-This is the green zone in the above image.
+This is the RED zone in the above image.